 Beef & Mushroom Stir Fry Recipe

-This Chinese Beef with Mushroom stir fry is quick, savory, and full of garlicky umami flavor.
-Tender marinated beef is stir-fried with mushrooms in a simple sauce made with soy sauce, oyster sauce, and sesame oil โ perfect for an easy weeknight dinner!
+This Chinese Beef with Mushroom Stir Fry is quick, savory, and full of garlicky umami flavor.
+Tender marinated beef is stir-fried with mushrooms, soy sauce, sesame oil, and a splash of rice wine, then finished with optional oyster sauce for extra richness.
+Perfect for an easy weeknight dinner served with rice or noodles!

 Ingredients

-- 1 lb beef, cut into smaller pieces (sirloin, flank, or ribeye recommended)
+- 1 lb beef, thinly sliced or cut into bite-sized cubes (sirloin, flank, ribeye, or tri-tip recommended)

 - 1 tablespoon soy sauce